Library Building Project

 The library and school parking lots and sidewalks will be constructed and poured.

-Mid-May to early June is the estimated opening date.
+Mid-May to early June was the original estimated opening date.
+Because of weather and supply chain delays, opening is projected in July or August.
 Watch your mail for our grand opening announcement and follow us online.

 Construction Progress Late March 2024